 All relevant parties will submit requested documents to the BACB as directed in the audit initiation email within the specified time frame, typically 14 days.
 Documents submitted after the deadline will not be reviewed or considered in the determination.
-Note: If the BACB does not receive a response in the specified time frame, the fieldwork will be considered noncompliant, and a Notice of Alleged Violation will be submitted against the relevant parties (see the Code-Enforcement Procedures).
+Note: If the BACB does not receive a response in the specified time frame, the fieldwork will be considered noncompliant.